 Action Steps Responsible Party(ies) Funding Award OCAP Contracts with the following criteria: OSDH and OCAP State Continue to require OCAP Contractors to utilize the evidence-based model, Healthy Families American (HFA) and its 12 Critical Elements.
-Continue to require OCAP Contractors to utilize the evidence-based curriculum from Parents as Teachers Implement a parent-leadership model into the OCAP Programs in order to increase enhance center-based services Require OCAP Contractors to collaborate with local service providers in the following areas: domestic violence, substance abuse, mental health, child welfare, early intervention, county health department, etc. Continue to require that OCAP Contractors establish a local interagency program advisory council that includes parent participants.
+Continue to require OCAP Contractors to utilize the evidence-based curriculum from Parents as Teachers Implement a parent-leadership model into the OCAP Programs in order to increase enhance center-based services Contractors Require OCAP Contractors to collaborate with local service providers in the following areas: domestic violence, substance abuse, mental health, child welfare, early intervention, county health department, etc. Continue to require that OCAP Contractors establish a local Continue to require that OCAF Contractors establish a local interagency program advisory council that includes parent participants.
+Continue the requirement of weekly reflective supervision.
 Continue to require OCAP Contractors to screen all participating children for delays.
 Require that efforts be made to strengthen father involvement when possible.
-Contractors Suite Support OCAP Programs in the following ways: Reexamine and determine the appropriate cutoff age of the child for enrollment purposes.
+Support OCAP Programs in the following ways: Reexamine and determine the appropriate cutoff age of the child for enrollment purposes.
 Seek to increase funding for the Child Abuse Prevention Fund in order to increase services.
 Determine if being accredited by HFA is beneficial.
 Seek state accreditation by HFA if deemed beneficial and funding is available.
 If possible, consider the differences between the travel needs of staff in rural and urban areas when delivering services/attending required trainings and fund accordingly.
-OCAP, OCAP Contractors and ITF State and Federal Promote the Increase of existing evidenced-based programs such as: Children First (utilizing the Nurse-Family Partnership Model) Project Safe Care Parents as Teachers Strengthening Families The Incredible Years OCAP, DHS, DOE, ITF and DTFs State and Federal Create and distribute a flexible parent curriculum based on the "Seven Challenges" reseach: Place curriculum on OSDH website for easy and free access Continue to add modules to the curriculum and distribute ОСАР State
+OCAP, OCAP Contractors and ITF State and Federal Promote the Increase of existing evidenced-based programs such as: - Children First (utilizing the Nurse-Family Partnership Model) - Project Safe Care - Parents as Teachers - Strengthening Families - The Incredible Years - Circle of Parents OCAP, DHS, DOE, ITF and DTFs State and Federal Create and distribute a flexible parent curriculum based on the "Seven Challenges" reseach: - Place curriculum on OSDH website for easy and free access - Continue to add modules to the curriculum and distribute OCAP State